-1. POD PROJECTS: KENYA
+1. POD PROJECTS: BELIZE

 Note: Financial aid for U.S. students during the project portion of this option is available for tuition, travel and program costs.